coulsontl/gemini-antiblock/README.md

 A Cloudflare Worker proxy for the Gemini API with robust streaming retry capabilities and standardized error responses.
 This proxy handles model "thought" processes and can filter thoughts after retries to maintain a clean output stream.

+## Code Source

+The code in this project originates from https://linux.do/t/topic/879281.
+This project only provides Docker encapsulation without any code modifications.

 ## Features

 - **Streaming Retry**: Automatically retries failed streaming requests with accumulated context